 - Graduates will be awarded a Professional Certificate in Nonprofit Program Evaluation*

-All sessions will meet online via Zoom for the 2021 cohort:
+All sessions will be hosted online via Zoom:

 Class days will run from 9:30am-3:30pm with a one hour break from 12:00pm-1:00pm.